boscacci/image-to-emoji-tools/README.md

 # Instagram Relevant Emoji Tiler

+Takes an image, finds semantically relevant emojis, then makes a collage/mosaic of the original image...but made out of the semantically relevant emojis!

 A hacky mashup of other people's hard work:

 ["Emoji-Language Image Captioning with Convolutional Neural Networks" (Ian Scott Knight, Rayne Hernandez)](https://github.com/ianscottknight/Emoji-Language-Image-Captioning-with-Convolutional-Neural-Networks)